HagaiLab/bat_immunty_evolution/README.md

 1) sc-rna-seq folder contains scripts for processing RNAseq using 10X CellRanger pipeline, as well as spatial data processing using 10X SpaceRanger and trajectory analysis using velocyto.

-2) EggNOG folder contains scripts for runnig EggNOG annotations mapper and processing its results for producing orthology relations between species.
+2) EggNOG folder contains scripts for running EggNOG orthology annotation mapper and processing its results for producing orthology relationship between species.

-3) cell2location folder contains scripts for using cell2location for cell type mapping in spatial transcriptomics.
+3) cell2location folder contains scripts for using cell2location for cell type mapping using the spatial and single-cell transcriptomics data.

-4) cross-species folder contains scripts for integrating cross-species datasets and performing correlation analysis of them.
+4) cross-species folder contains scripts for integrating cross-species datasets and performing correlation analysis of cell transcriptomes.

-5) differential_expression folder contains scripts for conducting DE analyses for both signle-cell and bulk data.
+5) differential_expression folder contains scripts for conducting DE analyses for both signle-cell and pseudobulk data.

-6) coding_sequence_evolution folder contains a pipeline for running positive selection analysis on multi-sequense alighnment data.
+6) coding_sequence_evolution folder contains a pipeline for running positive selection analysis of coding sequences based on multi-sequense alighnment data of complement genes with orthologs from different bat species.

-7) figures folder contains scripts for reproducing the main plots.
+7) figures folder contains scripts for reproducing main plots.